wendikristine/usdrcg.github.io/lawrence-information/modules.md

 ## Bioconda

 Bioconda is a channel software manager of conda which can be used for installing various bioinformatics applcations.
 Bioconda is recommended for those wishing to install software that is not readily available as a module.
 More information on using bioconda can be found on the Bioconda documentation page [here](https://bioconda.github.io/).
 Packages currently available on Bioconda can be found [here](https://bioconda.github.io/recipes.html#recipes).

 To install bioconda in your home directory on Lawrence, run the install-bioconda script as follows:

 ```
-[joseph.madison@usd.local@login ~]$ /apps/install-bioconda.sh
+[user.name@usd.local@login ~]$ /apps/install-bioconda.sh
 Downloading installer
 Running installer
 PREFIX=/home/usd.local/joseph.madison/anaconda3